UNVERIFIED

 Detailed searches of digital archives reveal that the full version likely coalesced in the early 1990s.
 In 1993, a speaker at a graduation ceremony in New Jersey used the complete phrase.
 He cited a “former journalist” as the source but gave no name.

-Around the same time, a woman named Susan Barkdoll used the exact phrasing in an interview with a California newspaper.
+Around the same time, a woman named Susan Barkdoll used “the past is history. the future is a mystery. today is a quote origin” in an interview with a California newspaper.
 She claimed it was her philosophy on life.
 This suggests the phrase had entered the oral tradition.
 People were sharing it in conversation before it appeared in books.

 Shortly after, in 1994, the quote exploded into pop culture.
 Barbara De Angelis included it in her book Real Moments.
 That same year, the comic strip Family Circus featured the character Dolly saying it.
 These two events cemented the quote in the American consciousness.